mims-harvard/G-Meta/README.md

 - `features.npy`: An array of arrays [feat_1, feat_2, ...] where feat_i is the feature matrix of graph i.

 Then, for node classification, include the following files:
 - `train.csv`, `val.csv`, and `test.csv`: Each file has two columns, the first one is 'X_Y' (node Y from graph X) and its label 'Z'.
 Each file corresponds to the meta-train, meta-val, meta-test set.
-Our
 - `label.pkl`: A dictionary of labels where {'X_Y': Z} means the node Y in graph X has label Z.

 For link prediction, note that the support set should contain only edges in the highly incomplete graph (e.g. 30% of links) whereas the query set node pairs should be in the rest 70% of links.
 That is in GNN message passing, it should ONLY pass on support set graph, otherwise, the query set performance would be biased.
 This is why we split the meta-train/val/test csv files into separate support and query files.
 Thus, for link prediction, include the following files instead: